aqaPayam/NakhBot/docs/domain/01-glossary.md

 * Telegram user ID
 * Telegram username

-Telegram username is optional and can change.
+Telegram user ID is stable.
+Telegram username is optional and mutable.

 ### Account

 The access and lifecycle layer of a user.

-Controls whether the user can use the app normally, partially, or not at all.
+Controls whether the user can use the product normally, partially, or not at all.

 ### Guest

 A Telegram user who has not completed signup.

-A guest can only preview limited profiles.
+Guest users can only preview limited profiles.

 ### Incomplete User

 A user who started signup but has not completed all required profile fields.

-Incomplete users follow guest browsing limits.
+Incomplete users follow the same preview limit as guests.

 ### Active User

-A fully signed-up user who can use normal product features.
+A user with a completed profile and normal product access.

 ### Restricted User

 A user limited by moderation.

-Can:
+Restricted users can:

-* Open app
+* Open the app
 * Edit profile
 * Read existing chats
 * Contact support

-Cannot:
+Restricted users cannot:

 * Explore
 * Like